salaryDr

-As of September 28, 2025, an Interventional Radiology in Texas earns approximately $785,000 per year ($65,417 monthly).
+As of March 28, 2026, an Interventional Radiology in Texas earns approximately $785,000 per year ($65,417 monthly).
 Based on an average 48-hour work week, this translates to about $287 per hour.
 Looking for a broader view?
-See the Interventional Radiology salary overview or compare nearby states like Arizona, Nevada, and Oregon.
+See the Interventional Radiology salary overview or compare nearby states below.

 How Much Do Interventional Radiologys Make in Texas?